Legit-Labs/legitify/docs/index.md

 And More to come...

 ---
-> ℹ️ **NOTE:** This webpage describes only the policies which Legitify supports.
+> ℹ️ **NOTE:** This webpage describes only the policies that Legitify supports.
 To learn more about how to use the cli tool, or contribute the source code, visit [Legitify's GitHub page](https://github.com/Legit-Labs/legitify).